Trustees

 -

-Joao Figueiredo, Trustee
+Joao Figueiredo, Chair

 Joao is a well-rounded management consultant with a background in governance and organisational change.
 Experienced in managing and delivering complex consultancy projects, he works with senior leadership across government and public sector to achieve effective and sustainable outcomes.